DeanEncoded/HannaCLIEngine/README.md

 Your games' containers can be added through this button in the studio.
 ![Containers Button Preview](https://raw.githubusercontent.com/deanencoded/hannacliengine/master/preview-images/studio_containers_button.jpg)

-If you've understood how things work so far.. or have a rough idea, using the studio won't be such a big deal do you.
+If you've understood how things work so far.. or have a rough idea, using the studio won't be such a big deal to you.
 Things may be complicated at first but it'll all make sense.

 ### Running my game
 You can easily run your game inside the studio by simply clicking the Run Game button on to top-bar section of the studio.